Primary Election Day (If Needed) August 5, 2025

 Last day to register to vote online or by mail

-Starting April 22, you’ll need to register to vote in person at your city or township clerk’s office with proof of residency
+Last day to register to vote online or by mail to vote in the August 5 Primary Election.
+(Starting July 22, you’ll need to register in person at your city or township clerk’s office with proof of residency.)

 –